Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

   <summary>TARGET=hw: Run on Hardware</summary>

 ## TARGET=hw: Run on Hardware
-To run your design on hardware, re-run the following steps with TARGET=hw
+To run your design on hardware, re-run the following steps with TARGET=hw:

 ```
 make kernels TARGET=hw